The Lyne Burn Green Network Project

 Project Aims

-The Lyne Burn Green Network project will involve:
+The Lyne Burn Green Network Project:

 • Restoring a 453m length of artificially straightened channel of the Lyne Burn to a more natural condition.